 Getting a piece of gear shipped from outside of your country for the first time may seem like a stressful experience.
 Not to fret, Reverb has you covered!
-This article explains most of what you need to help make this experience go smoothly and focus on playing your new gear.
+This article explains what you need to help make this experience go smoothly and focus on playing your new gear.

 The Shipping Process

 How Much Will Shipping Cost?

 Most sellers have their international shipping rates noted directly on the listing page itself.
 It is always recommended to message the seller before you purchase to confirm the costs based on your specific location.
 This is especially important if you prefer a certain carrier to be used, as the rates may vary.